Wikifab/wikifab-main/README.md

 If you allready have a mediawiki website, simply start at step 3

+### requirement

+You need a web server whith PHP>5.5 with acces to execute php scripts

 ### 1. download Mediawiki

 Here is the latest : https://releases.wikimedia.org/mediawiki/1.26/mediawiki-1.26.3.tar.gz